Romance Scams: What to look out for, how to protect yourself and loved ones

 Court records show that in 2020, the 74-year-old victim was approached on the social media platform Facebook as to when and where the online romance commenced.
 The suspect then asked the widow for money which was then funneled through Heistand.
 Heistand pleaded guilty back in May.

-The Better Business Bureau said victims in the U.S. and Canada have lost nearly one billion dollars in the last three years due to online romance scams.
-One expert said that at any given moment as many as 25,000 fraudsters are interacting with their victims and half of the victims are over the age of 50.
+The Better Business Bureau said victims in the U.S. and Canada had lost nearly $1 billion in the last three years due to online romance scams.
+One expert said that as many as 25,000 fraudsters are interacting with their victims at any given moment, half of the victims are over the age of 50.

-The Better Business Bureau (BBB) said the biggest red flag is any time someone online asks you to send them money.
+The Better Business Bureau said the biggest red flag is when someone online asks you to send them money.
 It’s also important to note that Sedgwick County District Attorney Marc Bennet says anyone is at risk of getting scammed.

-With scammers using multiple accounts and getting money into other countries — often that money becomes impossible to trace.
-One of the other warnings for online dating is after you have had a few engagements with somebody and you are getting to know them — they immediately want you to start communicating off of that platform.
+With scammers using multiple accounts and getting money into other countries, money often becomes impossible to trace.
+One of the other warnings for online dating is that after having had a few engagements with somebody and getting to know them, they immediately want you to start communicating off of that platform.

-BBB said a company that screens profiles for dating apps said 500-thousand out of 3.5 Million profiles scanned each month are fake.
-Often these fake profiles or “catfish” will work to get the trust of victims for months prior to asking them for money.
+BBB said a company that screens profiles for dating apps said 500,000 out of 3.5 million profiles scanned each month are fake.
+These fake profiles or “catfish” will often work to get the trust of victims for months before asking them for money.

-The BBB said you can verify if a profile is real by trying to video chat with them or google search their profile pictures to see if other profiles exist.
+The BBB said you could verify if a profile is real by video chatting with them or Google search their profile pictures to see if other profiles exist.

 “Spend time with people, ask them what is going on who they are talking to make that effort to see what’s going on with them,” said Chief Attorney Robert Short with the DA’s Economic Crime Divison.